 Base interest on the Loan is payable quarterly at 10% per annum on a 'pay-if-you-can-basis' using a formula to calculate the net cash available for such payments as at any given interest payment date.
+To date, all interest incurred has been paid.
 In addition, an annual variable participatory interest equating to 7% of the cash flow of PAET net of capital expenditures is payable in respect of any given year, commencing with 2016.
 Such participatory interest will continue until 15 October 2026 regardless whether the Loan is repaid prior to its contractual maturity date.
-No provision has been made for the six months ended 30 June 2016 as the projection of current cash flow less capital expenditures for 2016 is a negative amount.
+No provision has been made for the nine months ended 30 September 2016 as the projection of current cash flow less capital expenditures for 2016 is a negative amount.
 Dividends and distributions from PAET to the Company are restricted at any time that any amounts of unpaid interest, principal or participating interest are outstanding.